SabreTools/MPF/CHANGELIST.md

 - Show most read-only fields in new tab
 - Add horizontal scroll to user input
 - Tweak new disc information fields and tabs
+- Allow internal serial and volume label to be hidden

 ### 2.2 (2021-12-30)
 - Fix Saturn header finding